How To File For Workers Comp

 resources—right away.
 In Texas,

 injured workers have 30 days to report an injury, or they can lose their right to workers’ comp benefits.
-However,

-the general nature of the injury and that it happened on the job.
+must describe the general nature of the injury and that it happened on the job.

-2. Get medical care
+2. Get Medical Care

 Visit a doctor as soon as possible in order to receive immediate medical